Meeting and surpassing all audience expectations every day.

 We're producing it, and the Saudis are threatened.

-They are lowering the price of their own oil to make it less profitable for the domestic producers in this country to bring that oil out of the ground or out of a shale.
+They are lowering the price of their own oil to make it less profitable for the domestic producers in this country to bring that oil out of the ground or out of the shale.

-Oil price route to deepen amid supply glut warns IEA.
+UK Telegraph last Friday, oil price route to deepen amid supply glut warns IEA.

 It's another reason Obama doesn't want the Keystone pipeline.